a4ojha/uw_acronym_finder/README.md

     Know the full name but not the acronym?
 No problem!
 Enter the full name, and we'll show you the corresponding acronym.
 [![Demo2][demo-screenshot2]](https://example.com)

-These features are aimed at enhancing the user experience by providing a straightforward and efficient way to navigate and understand the myriad of acronyms used at the University of Waterloo.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->